The Role of r-Modes in Pulsar Spin-down, Pulsar Timing, and Gravitational Waves: Spin-down Mechanisms

+Pulsars lose rotational energy over time due to several dissipative mechanisms, with magnetic dipole radiation typically dominating the long-term spin evolution of isolated neutron stars \cite{1968Natur.218..731G, 1968Natur.219..145P}.
+However, for younger or faster-spinning pulsars, gravitational wave emission—especially through unstable oscillatory modes such as r-modes—can contribute significantly to the spin-down torque.
+This section analyzes how r-mode energy loss alters pulsar spin-down and connects with gravitational wave observables \cite{1969ApJ...157.1395O, 1969ApJ...158L..71F, papaloizou, Andersson_1998}.

+Recent work has introduced simplified expressions for damping timescales associated with shear and bulk viscosity, both of which play critical roles in regulating r-mode growth and saturation \cite{2003ApJ...591.1129A, Lindblom2003}.The cumulative energy loss is inferred by considering the total change in rotational energy from all dominant channels \cite{refId0}:

-where $\Omega = 2\pi \nu$, $\nu$ is the pulsar rotational frequency, $\beta$ is a dimensionless factor, $\mu$ is the magnetic moment perpendicular to the pulsar angular frequency vector $\Omega$, r is the pulsar radius, $I$ is the pulsar's moment of inertia and $e$ is its ellipticity.
-The frequency rate can be related to the rate of change of energy by taking the rotational kinetic energy into account,
+where $\Omega = 2\pi \nu$ is the angular frequency, $\mu$ is the magnetic dipole moment, $R$ is the stellar radius, $I$ the moment of inertia, $e$ the ellipticity, and $\alpha$ the r-mode amplitude. $J$ is a structural constant related to the stellar current quadrupole moment.
+The form of $\dot{E}_{\text{r-mode}}$ aligns with canonical derivations for unstable current-quadrupole r-mode dissipation \cite{Lindblom_1998, 1998PhRvD..58h4020O, Andersson_1999}.

-Equation \eqref{eq:f-energy} captures spin-down contributions due to different energy loss mechanisms.
-It is useful to express the spin-down equation in a more general form using a Taylor series expansion and setting constraints on the spin-down rate.
-We develop the idea further based on models discussed in Alvarez and Carraminana \cite{refId0}, which considered the monopolar and dipole terms, and Chishtie et al. \cite{Chishtie_2018}, which took into account the effects of gravitational wave emissions.
-We write the spin-down equation with the additional r-mode energy loss in the following non-linear differential equation,

-where $s$, $r$, $g$, and $l$ are referred to as spin-down coefficients.
-These coefficients hold physical significance and can be derived from the rate of energy change equations.
-These spin-down coefficients are assumed to be time-dependent and follow an inverse time decay pattern that comes from the inverse decay of the magnetic field of the pulsar itself \cite{refId0}.

-The seventh-order spin-down coefficient accounts for the r-mode energy loss, a type of low-frequency mode that exists in rotating neutron stars due to the emission of gravitational waves \cite{papaloizou}.
-Gravitational waves usually amplify the oscillations of these modes in neutron stars and cause the Chandrasekhar-Friedman-Schutz instability \cite{Chandrasekhar1970,FriedmanSchutz}.
-Numerical studies showed increasing instability of the r-modes \cite{Lindblom_1998, Lindblom_2001}, and Andersson et al. found that r-mode instability significantly slows down the rotation of neutron stars \cite{Andersson_1999}.
-Many studies have modeled the expected r-mode gravitational wave frequencies as a function of pulsar observable and developed detection strategies to search for r-mode gravitational wave signals efficiently \cite{Ghosh_2023, Idrisy_2015, Abbott_2021, Abbott_2021_cgw4}.